LobsDICE: Offline Learning from Observation via Stationary Distribution Correction Estimation: Experimental Details

 For fair comparison, we use the same learning rate to train actors of BC, BCO, DemoDICEfO, and LobsDICE.
 We implement our network architectures for BC, BCO, DemoDICEfO, and LobsDICE based on the implementation of OptiDICE\footnote{ \url{https://github.com/secury/optidice}}.
-For OPOLO, we use its official implmentation\footnote{ \url{https://github.com/illidanlab/opolo-code}} without any modification to network architectures or hyperparameters.
+For OPOLO, we use its official implmentation\footnote{ \url{https://github.com/illidanlab/opolo-code}}.
+We have tried hyperparameter tuning for OPOLO but never obtained a successful learning curve, showing numerical instability due to using out-of-distribution action values.
+Vanilla \emph{online} off-policy algorithms commonly fail in the \emph{offline} learning setting.
+Therefore, we report the results of official implementation without any modification to network architectures or hyperparameters.
 For stable discriminator learning, we use gradient penalty regularization on the $r(s,a)$ and $r(s,s')$ functions, which was proposed in \cite{gulrajani2017improvedgan} to enforce 1-Lipschitz constraint.
 To stabilize critic training, we add gradient L2-norm to the critic loss for the regularization.
+In addition, we use every state $s$ in $D^I$ to define $D_0$, i.e., $D_0=\{s|(s,a,s')\in D^I\}$, following ValueDICE~\citep{kostrikov2020valuedice}.
 Detailed hyperparameter configurations used for our main experiments are summarized in Table \ref{hyperparams}.